 (Sub)urban residential area

-The pilot aims to help the City adapt to climate change by increasing tree canopy cover and contributing to the sustainable management of the City’s urban forest.
+The pilot aims to help the City of Cambridge adapt to climate change by increasing tree canopy cover and contributing to the sustainable management of the City’s urban forest.

-It will complement and enhance the City’s current arboricultural activities by developing several standard urban forestry approaches to tree planting, tree protection and public engagement.
-In addition, urban tree canopy assessment and prioritisation tools will be developed to support sustainable management of the City’s tree stock, and to help identify areas for priority interventions.
+It complements and enhances the City’s current arboricultural activities by means of of several standard urban forestry approaches to tree planting, tree protection and public engagement.
+In addition, urban tree canopy assessment and prioritisation tools have been developed to support sustainable management of the City’s tree stock, and to help identify areas for priority interventions.

 Finally, the investment aspires to demonstrate to a wide target audience the value of investing in the urban forest, and that by applying one or more urban forest approaches, maintained and enhanced flows of ecosystem services can be achieved.